 Input Data Tool

-Use Input Data to add data to your workflow by connecting it to a file or database.
+Use the Input Data tool to bring data into your workflow by connecting to a file or database.

-- In the Configuration window, select the Connect a File or Database dropdown.
+- In the Configuration window, click the Connect a File or Database drop-down arrow.

-To connect to a file in a local or network directory, there are four options:
+To connect to a file in a local or network directory, do one of the following:

-- In File connections, select Select file to browse to a file.
+- In File connections, click Select file to browse to a file,

-- In All supported file types, select a file type extension to browse to a file of that type.
+- In All supported file types, click a file type extension to browse to a file of that type, or

 - Close Data connections and drag a file directly onto the canvas.

-In the file browse window, enter a wildcard as part of the file path.
+In the file browse window, type a wildcard as part of the file path.

-Multiple files are read using the wildcard format such as *.csv or 2019*.csv in a single Input Data tool, as long as the files all contain the same number of fields, where the data types for each field are the same.
-Designer sets the number of fields and the file types based on the first file read.
-Any subsequent files that do not match are skipped and a warning displays.
-It is not possible to control which file is read first when using a wildcard syntax like *.csv.
-It is up to the system which file is designated as the first.
+- Multiple files are read using the wildcard format such as *.csv or 2019*.csv in a single Input Tool, as long as the files all contain the same number of fields, and that the data types for each field are the same.
+Designer will set the number of fields and the file types based on the first file read.
+Any subsequent files that do not match will be skipped and a warning will be displayed.
+It is not possible to control which file will be read first when using a wildcard syntax like *.csv; it is up to the system which file will be designated as the first.

-Enter the file name that the multiple files have in common and add an * (asterisk) to substitute all subsequent characters or a ? to substitute one character.
-Include the file extension that is common to all files when you specify the file names.
+Type the file name they have in common and add an * to substitute all subsequent characters or a ? to substitute one character.
+Remember to include the file extension that is common to all files when specifying the file names.

-This path brings in every .csv file in the data\datafiles directory with a file name that begins with
+This path brings in every .csv file contained within the data\datafiles directory with a file name that begins with ABCD.

 On Select Excel Input, select one of the Excel inputs:

-Select files: Check the box next to the file you want to extract.
+Select files: Click the check box next to the file you want to extract.

 To see all files in the Gzip or Zip file, including files that are not supported by Alteryx, select Other Files under Select file type to extract.
 Select a file type to Parse other files as.

-Alteryx doesn't support Gzip and Zip files in Gallery.
+Gzip and Zip files are not supported in Alteryx Gallery.

 |Alteryx Spatial Zip||.sz|